‘Grey’s Anatomy’ Fans React To Meredith & Deluca Potential

 Drunk and ashamed, Deluca later apologized to Grey for kissing her and hoped they both could just forget it happened.
 This week’s episode, however, revealed neither party had been able to forget the kiss.
 Despite the fact that he was drunk, and he apologized for it, Deluca admitted in this week’s episode that he did not regret the kiss and couldn’t stop thinking about it.

-Toward the end of the episode Deluca told Meredith he knew she had options when it came to dating, but he wanted to make sure she knew that he was one of those options.
+Toward the end of the episode, Deluca told Meredith he knew she had options when it came to dating, but he wanted to make sure she knew that he was one of those options.
 Perhaps denying the perfect moment and scene for a Deluca and Meredith kiss, Grey puts a pause on the chemistry and told him she wasn’t in the right mind to make a decision like this.
 She, however, reassured him that she would give it some thought.

 How y’all liking tonight’s @GreysABC “Blowin’ in the Wind?”???? #GreysAnatomy pic.twitter.com/a074ySLHED